Couchsurfing/rails-challenge/README.md

 ### Step 4
 Create an endpoint to display a single order resource at the  /orders/{#id}.json endpoint.
 * Response should contain all order fields, and additionally include variant id, name, price, and quantity ordered for each variant included in the order.

+### Delivery:
+* Submit a pull request

+### Bonus points for:
+* Heroku deployable button in the README file (based on https://devcenter.heroku.com/articles/heroku-button)